 Not only is crate training an essential part of house training, but a crate-trained dog will also be much easier to travel with, and having a crate all to himself will give your dog a sense of belonging.
 Start with a fairly small crate.
 While you will eventually want one large enough for your fully grown dog, during German Shepherd potty training, you want a crate small enough that it makes the puppy feel secure and enclosed.
 Put this crate in a warm place where the puppy cannot see you.

 Using a food reward is a great way to start the training process.
 While you eventually will pull back on rewarding your puppy with treats as he goes to the bathroom in the right place, this physical reward can be very powerful during the early stages of training.

 Pick Up Some Urine and Stain Remover

 There will inevitably be mistakes and mishaps in your home during the training process.
 Pick up some urine and stain remover before you even bring the puppy home.
-Make sure that it removes both the stain and the scent, as if a dog can smell urine in the carpet, they will think that area is an appropriate place to go to the bathroom again.
+Make sure that it removes both the stain and the scent.
+If a dog can smell urine on the carpet, they will think that area is an appropriate place to go to the bathroom again.

 You Can Use a Bell

 Place a bell or some other kind of noisemaker on the door to the outside that your puppy can use to let you know he needs to go to the bathroom, even if you are not in the same room.

 In the early stages, you will need to walk your puppy out to the area of the yard where you want him to go to the bathroom and stand there with him while he goes.

 Pick a Command